-After giving effect to the receipt of the net proceeds from the sale of shares of common stock by us in this offering at an assumed initial public offering price of \$15.00 per share and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma net tangible book value as of September 30, 2006, would have been approximately \$43.7 million, or \$0.89 per share of common stock.
-This represents an immediate increase in pro forma net tangible book value of \$2.22 per share to existing stockholders and an immediate dilution of \$14.11 per share to new investors purchasing shares at the initial public offering price.
+After giving effect to the receipt of the net proceeds from our sale of shares of common stock in this offering at an assumed initial public offering price of per share and after expenses, our pro forma net tangible book value as of September 30, 2006, would have been approximately

+\$ million, or \$ per share of common stock.
+This represents an immediate increase in pro forma net tangible book value of

+\$ per share to existing stockholders and an immediate dilution of \$ per share to new investors purchasing shares at the initial public offering price.
 The following table illustrates the per share dilution:

-Assumed initial public offering price \$ 15.00 Pro forma net tangible book value as of September 30, 2006 \$ (1.33) Increase in pro forma net tangible book value attributable to new investors as of September 30, 2006 2.22 Pro forma net tangible book value as of September 30, 2006, as adjusted to give effect to this offering 0.89 Dilution to new investors \$ 14.11
+Assumed initial public offering price \$ Pro forma net tangible book value as of September 30, 2006 \$ (1.32) Increase in pro forma net tangible book value attributable to new investors as of September 30, 2006 Pro forma net tangible book value as of September 30, 2006, as adjusted to give effect to this offering Dilution to new investors \$